Local Quantum Cooling for Large Fermi Systems with Pairing: Optimization of alpha, beta

 \section{Optimization of \texorpdfstring{$\alpha, \beta$}{alpha, beta}}

-Here, we demonstrate that there exists an optimal range for the parameters $\alpha$ and $\beta$, which control the strength of the dissipative terms.
+Here, we demonstrate that there exists an optimal range for the parameters $\alpha$ and $\beta$, which control the strength of the \respch{cooling} terms.
 As shown in \cref{eq:cooling_alpha,eq:tilde-beta}, these parameters are dimensionless.
-We consider the same system as in \cref{ssec:tests1}, but now we systematically investigate the efficiency of dissipation as the values of $\alpha$ and $\beta$ are varied.
+We consider the same system as in \cref{ssec:tests1}, but now we systematically investigate the efficiency of \respch{cooling} as the values of $\alpha$ and $\beta$ are varied.
 The results are presented in \cref{fig:OptimalAlphaBeta}.

 As shown in panel (a) of \cref{fig:OptimalAlphaBeta}, when energy is dissipated through the mean field, large values of $\alpha$ (e.g., $\alpha \simeq 40$) lead to an overdamped regime: a substantial amount of energy is removed at the beginning of the evolution, but the damping of the current contributions becomes too strong, causing the cooling rate to stagnate.
 Lower values of $\alpha$ (e.g., $\alpha = 5$) are also suboptimal, as they result in slower, although steadier, cooling.